hean01/hean01.github.io/content/post/m04-blueberry-raspberry-mead.md

 rack the mead off this bed to be on safe side from having off tastes, which is just speculation from my side.
 I plan to do this tomorrow and after racking I will feed with 1.5g Fermaid-K nutrients.

+### Day 3 - 2017-04-26

+I decided to not rack this mead off the seeds.
+I followed the PGW receipe and added 1.5g Fermaid-K after I gave the mead a stir to release oxygen and co2.